 AIG is saying I owe them $226.13 for auto insurance that I canceled and was not notififed by them that I had to give them 30 days written notice that I was canceling the policy.
 Now they have turned it over to their parent company for collection.
 They have Vital Recovery services doing the dirty work for them.
 I never received a policy from to even see what the coverage was so how could I read any of the policy and that was why it was canceled.

-AIG Auto Insurance Company Profile
+AIG Auto Insurance Company Information

 - Company Name: